Johnson's Island: Civil War years

-In late 1861, Federal officials selected Johnson's Island as the site for a prisoner of war camp to hold up to 2,500 captured Confederate officers.
+In late 1861, U.S. officials selected Johnson's Island as the site for a prison camp to hold up to 2,500 captured Confederate officers.
 The island offered easy access by ship for supplies to construct and maintain a prison and its population.
-Sandusky Bay offered more protection from the elements than on other nearby islands, which were also closer to Canada in the event of a prison break.
+Sandusky Bay offered more protection from the elements than other nearby islands, which were also closer to Canada in case of a prison break.
 Woods of hickory and oak trees could provide lumber and fuel.
-The U.S. government leased half the island from private owner Leonard B. Johnson for $500 a year, and for the duration of the war carefully controlled access to the island.
+The U.S. government leased half the island from private owner Leonard B. Johnson for $500 a year and carefully controlled access to the island for the duration of the war.

 The 16.5 acre prison opened in April 1862.
-A 15 ft wooden stockade surrounded 12 two-story prisoner housing barracks, a hospital, latrines, sutler’s stand, three wells, a pest house, and two large mess halls (added in August 1864).
+A 15 ft wooden stockade surrounded 12 two-story prisoner housing barracks, a hospital, latrines, sutler's stand, three wells, a pest house, and two large mess halls (added in August 1864).
 More than 40 buildings stood outside the prison walls, including barns, stables, a limekiln, forts, barracks for officers, and a powder magazine.
-They were used by the 128th Ohio Volunteer Infantry, which guarded the prison.
-The island housed officers, some of whom received money from home to purchase goods offered at the sutler’s store, stores run by those who followed the army and sold supplies to the soldiers.
+They were used by the 128th Ohio Infantry Regiment, which guarded the prison.
+The island housed officers, some of whom received money from home to purchase goods offered at the sutler's store, run by those who followed the army and sold supplies to the soldiers.
 The prisoners had a lively community, with amateur theatrical performances, publishing, and crafts projects available.

-After the unraveling of a Confederate espionage ring which had been plotting the seizure of the Great Lakes warship USS Michigan and a mass breakout of prisoners, Forts Johnson and Hill were constructed over the winter of 1864–65.
-They were not operational until March 1865, in the war's final months, when the prisoner population peaked at 3,200.
+After the unraveling of a Confederate espionage ring that had conspired to seize the Great Lakes warship USS Michigan and a mass breakout of prisoners, Forts Johnson and Hill were constructed over the winter of 1864–65.
+In the war's final months, the forts became operational in March 1865, when the prisoner population peaked at 3,200.

-More than 15,000 men passed through Johnson's Island until it was closed in September 1865.
-About 200 prisoners died as a result of the harsh Ohio winters, food and fuel shortages, and disease.
-206 of them are buried in the Confederate Cemetery located on the island.
+Over 15,000 men passed through Johnson's Island until it was closed in September 1865.
+About 200 prisoners died due to the harsh Ohio winters, food and fuel shortages, and disease.
+206 were buried in the Confederate Cemetery located on the island.
 The cemetery was purchased in 1908 by the United Daughters of the Confederacy of Cincinnati.
 Johnson's Island had one of the lowest mortality rates of any Civil War prison.
 Confederates made many escape attempts, including efforts by some to walk across the frozen Lake Erie to freedom in Canada, but only a handful of escapes were successful.

-Among the prominent Confederate generals imprisoned on Johnson's Island were Isaac R. Trimble and James J. Archer (both captured at the Battle of Gettysburg), William Beall, Thomas Benton Smith, Edward "Allegheny" Johnson and Missouri cavalrymen M. Jeff Thompson and John S. Marmaduke, William Lewis Cabell later Mayor of Dallas and Lieutenant Christopher Columbus Nash, later the sheriff of Grant Parish, Louisiana, who directed the Colfax riot in 1873, was also imprisoned at Johnson's Island.